 Image

-The chairs of Constructor Institute pursue a variety of research topics, following the principles:
+The chairs of Constructor Institute of Technology pursue a variety of research topics, following the principles:

 • Relevance: we work on topics of direct interest to industry.